Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

     - Include necessary using statements at the top of the file.
     - Use a try-catch block inside Parse to catch and handle any parsing errors.
     - Add a read-only FlightLog property (getter only) to the Flight model.

+     ## Think step by step
+    - Include explanations as comments.
     ```

 - The prompt contains a few-shot prompting example of a `FlightLogSignature` and a few technical requirements.